NikolaosGazis/Student-Performance-Model/README.md

   - Go ahead and open issues, propose changes or submit pull requests to enhance the functionality of this program as well as how it will be used.

 ## License
-License of this project is free under the [MIT license](https://github.com/NikolaosGazis/Student-Perfomance-Model?tab=MIT-1-ov-file).
+The project is licensed under the [MIT License](https://github.com/NikolaosGazis/Student-Perfomance-Model?tab=MIT-1-ov-file).